percona/psmysql-docs/docs/binlogging-replication-improvements.md

 | Scope | Global |
 | Dynamic | Yes |
 | Default | OFF |

-This variable was introduced in Percona Server for MySQL 8.0.26-16.

 If the variable is enabled, single table `DROP TABLE` DDL statements are logged in the binary log with comments.
 Multi-table `DROP TABLE` DDL statements are not supported and return an error.